cyberpirate/CarDB/README.md

 Insert data to the sql table.
 It returns a positive id if the insert worked.
 The id is the auto_increment key for the inserted data where it applies.

+NOTE: For the date datatypes to enter data the date MUST be in YYYYMMDD format, otherwise the column will default to 0000-00-00.
+The date colums are Date in Sale, and Date_In/Date_Out in Service_Appt

 sample post:
 /add.php?table=Customer&C_Name=Harold&C_Address=nowhere&C_Phone=000